 - 1. Designate a media spokesperson.
 This person will receive all media calls and coordinate all official information that is to be given to the media.
-The designated person should be the District General Manager, Board President or designee. - 2.
-Make sure that all key staff and anyone who takes outside telephone calls know that the District General Manager is to take media calls during a crisis.
+The designated person should be the District General Manager, Board President or someone designated either by the District General Manager or Board President in their absence. - 2.
+Inform all key staff and anyone who takes outside telephone calls that the District General Manager is to take media calls during a crisis.
 Put that information in writing near the telephones. - 3.
-Make sure that all staff of the District know that the District General Manager needs to be kept informed of important news and needs to be updated frequently in any emergency.
+Inform all staff of the District that the District General Manager must be kept informed of important news and needs to be updated frequently in any emergency.
 All key staff must lend a helping hand to gather and investigate information during a crisis. - 4.
-Staff, commissioners and staff should know how to reach the District General Manager by phone. - 5.
+The management team, commissioners and staff should know how to reach the District General Manager by phone. - 5.
 All key staff members will act as a crisis team that will assist with communications and develop specific strategies when a crisis occurs.
 The team will help gather accurate information. - 6.
-Understand the role of our attorneys in our communications efforts. - 7.
+Understand the role of our attorneys in our communications efforts.
+Attorney should be consulted when possible on any crisis that involves potential liability issues such as drownings, missing persons, abuse allegations, criminal acts, etc. - 7.
 Compile a list of media contacts. - 8.
 Determine where a news conference could be held, if ever necessary. - 9.
 Practice implementing the plan.